jorluisperales/aws-cloud-quest-terraform/Cloud-Practitioner/02-cloud-first-steps/README.md

 Lab:

--> Launch two EC2 instances into separate AZ in same region
+-> Launch two EC2 instances into separate AZ in same region.

 # Practice Labs Goals

 Step-by-step guided learning

 -> Launch an Amazon EC2 instance.
--> Configure a user data script to display the instance details in a browser
+-> Configure a user data script to display the instance details in a browser.

 # DYI

 Build on what you have learned

--> Launch a second Amazon EC2 instance in a different Availability Zone of the same AWS Region
+-> Launch a second Amazon EC2 instance in a different Availability Zone of the same AWS Region.

 <h3 align="left">Connect with me:</h3>
 <p align="left">